 Magistrates may grant bail in cases for which the setting of bail is not exclusively reserved for a judge of another court, administer oaths and issue subpoenas, as well as sentence and fine for contempt up to 10 days imprisonment and/or $200.

 No jury trials are held in magistrate court, and cases involving county ordinance violations in which defendants submit a written request for a jury trial are removed to superior or state court.

 In addition to hearing cases, duties of the chief magistrate include assignment of cases, setting of court sessions, appointment of magistrates (with the consent of superior court judges) and deciding disputes among other magistrates.
 The number of magistrates in addition to the chief magistrate is set by majority vote of the superior court judges.

 Chief magistrates are either appointed or elected in partisan, countywide elections to serve for a term of four years.
 Terms for other magistrates run concurrently with that of the chief magistrate who appointed them.
 The authority to appoint a replacement if a vacancy occurs in the office of chief magistrate usually resides with the superior court judges of the circuit.

 To qualify for office, persons must reside in the county for at least one year preceding their term of office, be 26 years of age, and have a high school diploma or its equivalent.
 Judges of other limited jurisdiction courts may also serve in the capacity of magistrate in the same county.

 The chief magistrate of Liberty Magistrate Court is Melinda Anderson.
-The associate magistrates are Angie Rogers, Jimmy Bomar, David (Trey) Aspinwall III and Leroy Strickland.
+The associate magistrates are Angie Rogers, Jimmy Bomar, Gerald Morris and Leroy Strickland.